Get Ready for Gutenberg, WordPress 5.0

 Revert to the Classic Editor

 Just install the Classic Editor plugin and choose the replace Gutenberg option in their settings.
 Now you will only have the classic editor.
+This will be supported until 2022 and now allows you to switch between Classic and Gutenberg on a per-user or per-post level.

 Clone your site to try out Gutenberg